Intersection cohomology of the moduli space of Higgs bundles on a genus 2 curve

-The cohomology of both these moduli spaces has been widely studied and computed in some particular cases.
-In coprime case, Poincaré polynomials for $SL(2, \co)$ were computed by Hitchin in his seminal paper on Higgs bundles \cite{H} and for $SL(3, \co)$ by Gothen in \cite{Go}.
-Furthermore, Hausel and Rodriguez-Villegas \cite{HR} started the computation of the $E$-polynomials of $G-$character varieties focusing on $G =GL(n, \co),SL(n, \co)$.
-Also, Mellit in \cite{M} computes E-polynomials for nonsingular moduli spaces of Higgs bundles.
-In particular, for the case of rank 2 and degree 1 Higgs bundles, which corresponds to the twisted character variety of $GL(2,\co)$, De Cataldo, Hausel and Migliorini \cite{dCHM} stated and proved the so called $P=W$ conjecture, which asserts that the \ita{Weight filtration} on the cohomology of the character variety corresponds in the isomorphism in (\ref{iso}) to the \ita{Perverse filtration} constructed from the Hitchin fibration.
+In the smooth coprime case, the cohomology of these spaces have been widely studied: Poincaré polynomials for $\mathrm{SL}(2, \co)$ were computed by Hitchin in his seminal paper on Higgs bundles \cite{H}, for $\mathrm{SL}(3, \co)$ by Gothen in \cite{Go} and in rank 4 by Garcia-Prada, Heinloth and Schmitt \cite{GPHS}.
+Furthermore, in \cite{HR} Hausel and Rodriguez-Villegas derived a conjectural formula for the $E$-polynomials of twisted $G-$character varieties focusing on $G =\mathrm{GL}(n, \co),\mathrm{SL}(n, \co)$, In \cite{Sc} Schiffmann provided a closed formula for the Poincaré polynomial of the moduli spaces in any coprime rank and degree.
+Such formula was shown to imply the conjectural formula of Hausel and Rodriguez-Villegas by Mellit in \cite{M}.

-The initial motivation for this work has been to see whether an analogue of the $P=W$ conjecture exists in the singular case of bundles of rank 2 and degree 0 and in the case of bundles of rank 2 and trivial determinant.
-These are sometimes called respectively $GL(2,\co)$- and $SL(2,\co)$-Higgs bundles.